-So today, in my “What do I feel like writing about today” moment, I found myself wanting wanting chicken tortilla soup something fierce.
+Today y’all, in my “What do I feel like writing about today” moment, I found myself wanting to make chicken tortilla soup something fierce.
 Thankfully, I already had it photographed so I can bring it to you and then head on up to the grocery store and get what I need to make it for supper tonight.

 I hope your day is sunny and bright.
 If not in weather terms, at least in terms of your disposition.
 Have a great day and if you have a minute, let me know what you’re cooking for supper tonight in the comments section!
 That’s always a fun conversation that inspires everyone!